puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 `myself` and `someone`.
 Using the variable append syntax, `+=`, we added another element, `someone_else` to the array.

+Please note, variables cannot be modified in the same scope because of the declarative nature of Puppet.
+As a result, $ssh_users contains the element 'someone_else' only in the scope of class test and not outside scopes.
+Resources outside of this scope will "see" the original array containing only myself and someone.

 ### Conditionals

 At some point you'll need to use a different value based on the value of a variable, or decide to not do something if a particular value is set.